DjangoGirls/tutorial/en/django_start_project/README.md

 ```

+#### Other settings

 We'll also need to add a path for static files.
 (We'll find out all about static files and CSS later in the tutorial.)
-Go down to the *end* of the file, and just underneath the `STATIC_URL` entry, add a new one called `STATIC_ROOT`:
+Go down to the *end* of the file,
+and just underneath the `STATIC_URL` entry, add a new one called `STATIC_ROOT`:

 {% filename %}mysite/settings.py{% endfilename %}
 ```python